kingkenway/jumga-frontend/README.md

 ### Cont'd
 Through this [link](https://jumgaapp.netlify.app/admin/transactions), Jumga as the sovereign will be able to view every single transaction on the database, alongside with all of Jumga's earnings and also every single order on the database.

+### Implementation
+1. The first implementation of flutterwave on Shop Approval, can be found on this [link](https://github.com/kingkenway/jumga-frontend/blob/master/src/views/Merchant/ShopDetail.vue) from Line 106 to Line 149.
+H
 ## Epilogue
 The overall developer challenge for this project can be viewed live on this [link](https://jumgaapp.netlify.app/).
 Please note that the developer account connected to this project is in Test mode.
 Therefore to run any transactions, please use the test cards provided on this [flutterwave test cards page.](https://developer.flutterwave.com/docs/test-cards)